tytydraco/yessleep/out/BlackEyed_Susan.md

 It was like waking up again.
 A mild tingle covering my body, like being draped in spider webs.
-I blinked and blinked, but it was still dark.
+I blinked and blinked, but it was all black.
 A long, drawn-out breath echoed like a field of sighing flowers.

 “…*beautiful*.”

 A growth coming out of the dark; translucent, like living glass hardening into soft marble.
-A woman, dragging her legs through the darkness like she was trudging through a swamp.
+A woman, dragging her legs through the night like she was trudging through a swamp.
 She grabbed me by the hand, pulling me along.
 It felt like I was carried through a current.

 I could see the bedroom from above.
 I lay there, and Lilia was sitting next to me.
 I can’t really explain what it felt like.
 Sort of like watching your reflection blink.
 I could see her struggling to stay awake, nodding on and off.
 She was trying so hard.